icta-tecaji/icta-python-osnovni-public/03_Python_virtualno_okolje/README.md

 If you want to go back into a virtual environment that you’ve created before, you again need to run the activate script of that virtual environment.

+## Namestitev virtualnega okolja UV

+Create a virtual environment.

+By default, creates a virtual environment named .venv in the working directory.
+An alternative path may be provided positionally.

+- Create a virtual environment in the current directory: `uv venv --python=python3.12.7`
+- Activate the virtual environment: `source venv/bin/activate` (Linux) or `.venv\Scripts\activate` (Windows)

 ## Zakaj potrebujemo virtualno okolje?

 The short answer is that **Python isn’t great at dependency management**.
 If you’re not specific, then pip will **place all the external packages that you install in a folder called `site-packages/`** in your base Python installation.